MGorin84/ASSIGNMENT1/README.md

 When all the choices are made the brand new toy will be given a "Birth certificate" stating its name, user's name and a date of its creation.
 Birth certificate is printed in a separate file with the same name as the toy's.
 * There is a class method creating a text file and writing "birth certificate" in it.
 * "Birth certificate" contains the name and the kind of a plush animal, chosen by user
-* "Birth certificate" contains the date toy was created, which is generated using `Time` class and formated in a user friendly way.
+* "Birth certificate" contains the date toy was created, which is generated using `Time` class and formatted in a user friendly way.
-* "Birth certificate" also contains user's name which is taken at the beginning of the program throug the terminal using `ARGV`
+* "Birth certificate" also contains user's name which is taken at the beginning of the program through the terminal using `ARGV`